-What Are Coping Behaviors of Complex PTSD?
+What Are the Coping Behaviors of Complex PTSD?

 If you’ve experienced complex trauma, you might notice certain habits you’ve developed in response.
 Some might be healthy ways to process your feelings around your past, but others could be cause for concern.